diantonioandrea/pacs-project/README.md

 - `test/`: Contains scripts for testing fundamental features.
 - `scripts/`: Contains Python scripts for meshes, solutions and errors visualization.
 - `templates/`: Contains TikZ templates.
-- `report/`: Contains a LaTeX report.
+- `report/`: Contains the LaTeX report on the project.

 ## Setup